bsc-performance-tools/extrae/docs/source/xml.rst

 address referenced, the component of the memory hierarchy that solved the reference and the number of cycles to solve the reference.

-In the example above, PEBS monitors one out of every million load instructions and only grabs those that require at least 10 cycles to be solved.
+In the example above, PEBS monitors one load instruction every 100 Hz that requires at least 10 cycles to be solved.
+Alternatively, the setting 'frequency' can be replaced by 'period', then PEBS will monitor one load instruction every given number of loads.
+Please note that the 'period' setting is not available for Skylake and newer processors.

 .. _sec:XMLSectionMerge: